requirejs/element/README.md

 ## Element lifecycle background

-By default, custom elements registered via `document.register` can implement standard callbacks for some [lifecycle events](http://w3c.github.io/webcomponents/spec/custom/#dfn-definition-construction-algorithm):
+By default, custom elements registered via `document.registerElement` can implement standard callbacks for some [lifecycle events](http://w3c.github.io/webcomponents/spec/custom/#dfn-definition-construction-algorithm):

 * **createdCallback**: Called when an instance is created.
 * **enteredViewCallback**: Called when the element is inserted into document.